 Hi, my name is Rachel Smith.
 I’m 24 years old.
 My husband Travis and I began this journey with well over six figures in student loans.
 If you are there too, I get it.
 And you can get through it!
 We are now debt free with our 3-6 months emergency fund.
 As of October 2017, we moved into our first/forever-while-we-live-in-this-state home where we live with our two kids (ages 2 and newborn), a dog and a cat.

 This blog began writing to reach out to those who have acquired massive student loan debt.
 It’s a MAJOR problem in the U.S. that not many people talk about.
 Paying off debt this intensely can affect every aspect of life.
 Something that our family decided right away is that we would NOT sacrifice our health for the sake of becoming debt free.
-We eat Paleo (Whole30-ish) with the occassional Whole30.
+We ate Paleo /Whole30 until I had a health concern came up in August 2018.
+Now I’m on a mission to eat low acid, and you can read about that here.
 We pay for gym memberships (yes more than one) and use them.
 In fact, we even did this during the most extreme parts of our debt payoff.
 We also LOVE being outdoors.
 Camping and hiking are a priority of ours.
+In 2016 we had a tragedy that allowed us to become debt free much earlier than we thought.
+You can read about that here, but the moral of the story is that life insurance is an essential investment.

 What are our biggest financial beliefs?